 These models come standard with a seven-speed automatic transmission with paddle shift controls.
-They're not the most responsive automatics we've driven, better than some of the aging-out six-speeds in the luxury world, but not quite to the smooth par set by the eight-speed automatic in many other luxury models.
+They're not the most responsive automatics we've driven, better than some of the six-speeds in the luxury world, but not quite to the smooth par set by the eight-speed automatic in many other luxury models.

 All-wheel drive is an option on the E350 sedan, standard on the wagon, and it's only a slight acceleration and fuel-economy penalty.
 It's now standard on the E550 sedan.

 On the E550 sedan, a 4.6-liter V-8 with twin turbochargers and direct injection makes 402 horsepower and 443 pound-feet of torque.
 The carryover V-8 is a much more evocative performer than the basic six, with top speed rising to 155 mph and with 0-60 mph times falling to 5.2 seconds.